In January of 2017, I walked the Camino de Santiago in Spain past the End of the World to Muxia, the ancient spiritual end of the Camino.

 One of the joys of walking is the opportunity to notice things that we often don’t see when we’re driving, like the late afternoon light falling on this little meadow, invisible from the road.

 This is my favorite Camino photo, the closest we got to Standing Stones in the Galician countryside.
 In the damp northern Spanish climate, wooden fence posts would quickly rot, but stone is durable and abundant.

 As we walked through a village, an old man spoke urgently to us in Galician.
-Not understanding, we waved him away thinking he was a panhandler as we’ve encountered many of them.
+Not understanding, we waved him away thinking he was a panhandler as we’d encountered many of them.
 As we continued past him, we saw a church and decided to go see it.
 Looking back, we saw the old man following us.
 At the door of the church, he produced a key and opened the old door, ushering us inside, where, as the official caretaker of the church, he proceeded to proudly offer us the history of the altarpiece and give us a coveted “sello,” the stamps required on our pilgrim passports to complete the pilgrimage in Santiago.
 The Camino teaches many lessons and that day, it taught us one in the dangers of assumptions about people and how we almost missed a magical Camino experience because of our arrogance.

 For all the stories about “vicious Camino dogs,” we encountered mostly dogs who were happy to live a life of freedom and peace in the country.
-This one made me miss River, my beloved shepherd-mix rescue dog.
+This one made me miss River, my beloved rescue dog.
 I’d adopted her three years earlier and until now, she and I had never spent even a night apart.
 She was waiting not-so-patiently for me in New Mexico with a friend, along with Moe the Cat.